Using Emacs with Clojure

 1. Fire up your REPL!

-To connect Emacs to a REPL, we're going to use the Emacs package
+To connect Emacs to a REPL, you're going to use the Emacs package

 CIDER.
 If you followed the